avacordero90/BattleMagick/README.md

 # BattleMagick
-BattleMagick! is a new concept game in new development
+BattleMagick! is a concept game in early development